kylekap/PythonTemplate/README.md

 For genbadge on Flake8 (must do both flake8 commands first)
 > genbadge flake8 --output-file ./reports/flake8/badge.svg

+## Deployment / Usage caveats
+These items should be redundant now, with the use of pre-commit.
+Left here for legacy documentation.

+To apply black (depends on system setup)
+> py -m black [filename]

+> black [filename]

 ## TODO
 - [] Item 1